rsalmei/refine/README.md

 Usage: refine rebuild [OPTIONS] [PATHS]...

 Options:
-  -b, --strip-before <STR|REGEX>  Remove from the start of the filename to this str; blanks are automatically removed -a, --strip-after <STR|REGEX>   Remove from this str to the end of the filename; blanks are automatically removed -e, --strip-exact <STR|REGEX>   Remove all occurrences of this str in the filename; blanks are automatically removed -s, --no-smart-detect           Detect and fix similar filenames (e.g. "foo bar.mp4" and "foo__bar.mp4") -f, --force <STR>               Easily overwrite filenames (use the Global options to filter them) -y, --yes                       Skip the confirmation prompt, useful for automation -h, --help                      Print help
+  -b, --strip-before <STR|REGEX>    Strip from the start of the filename; blanks nearby are automatically removed -a, --strip-after <STR|REGEX>     Strip to the end of the filename; blanks nearby are automatically removed -e, --strip-exact <STR|REGEX>     Strip all occurrences in the filename; blanks nearby are automatically removed -r, --replace <STR|REGEX=STR|$N>  Replace all occurrences in the filename with another; blanks are not touched -s, --no-smart-detect             Disable smart detection of similar filenames (e.g. "foo bar.mp4", "FooBar.mp4" and "foo__bar.mp4")
+  -f, --force <STR>                 Force to overwrite filenames (use the Global options to filter files) -p, --partial                     Assume not all paths are available, so only touch files actually modified by the given rules
+  -y, --yes                         Skip the confirmation prompt, useful for automation -h, --help                        Print help
 ```

 </details>